boomboomllc/boomboomllc.github.io/accessibility.md

 We continually assess our app to improve accessibility and usability, including compatibility with screen readers (such as VoiceOver), dynamic text sizing, color contrast, and alternative input methods.

-If you experience any accessibility issues, please contact us at (support@boomboom.email)[mailto: support@boomboom.email].
+If you experience any accessibility issues, please contact us at [support@boomboom.email](mailto: support@boomboom.email).